synthriderz/synthriderz.github.io/docs/mapping/getting-started/README.md

     - **Song name:** The song title.
     - **Track:** Click the magnifying glass on this field to browse your system for the .ogg file you prepared earlier.
     - **Mapper name:** Your name or online handle.
 Keep in mind that when you share this map, other players will see this name.
-    - **Explicit lyrics:** If your song has explicit content, please tick off this checkbox so that other players are informed.
+    - **Explicit lyrics (beta editor only):** If your song has explicit content, please tick off this checkbox so that other players are informed.
     - **Artwork:** Click the **Replace** button to select the image that appears next to this song in game.
 We recommend using the official art from the album or single release.
 5. Click the **START** button when you're ready to start mapping!

 # Finding and setting BPM and Start Offset

 This will allow your beatmap to stay in sync with the music.
-The easiest way to find BPM (beats per minute, aka tempo) and Start Offset is with the software tool [ArrowVortex](https://cdn.discordapp.com/attachments/443569023951568906/662417326771273728/ArrowVortex.zip).
+The easiest way to find BPM (beats per minute, aka tempo) and Start Offset is with the software tool [ArrowVortex](https://github.com/uvcat7/ArrowVortex/releases/).

-> The above link is a more convenient .zip version of the tool that is otherwise found on the [ArrowVortex website](https://arrowvortex.ddrnl.com/).

 1. Launch ArrowVortex.
 2. Select File > Open... from the top menu, and select the .ogg file you prepared for this map.